Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 #### Custom encryption in the app.

 so basically the `c.java` is the class responsible for all general encryption in the app.
-It's main source of the obfuscation in all the major library calls.
+It's the main source of the obfuscation in all the major library calls.

-Let's C `C.java` hehe you saw what i did there.
+Let's C `C.java` hehe you saw what I did there.

 ```java
 package b.c.a;